acmumn/website/content/meeting-minutes/next.md

 - uko 🫃???
 - door notif (ntfy "acmdoorcast") 🤰
 - abnerdoor motor purchase
+- move website to srht
+  - only build when pushing to the site
+  - don't take down site whenever page breaks
+- LAN party postmortem

 # next meeting topics script!

 talk about the new meeting topics scripts!

+- archive next-meeting-topic
+- tell people to go to website